jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-bios-clonezilla/activate-windows.md

     <img src="../settings-system.png" width="320" height="180"/>

 === "Step3"
     On the right, click on the "Activation" option.
 This will open the Activation page where you can view the activation status.
 Here it says: "Windows is activated with a digital license".
+This is because we have "internet access" so Windows could re-activate.
 Consult official Microsoft documentation for your situation.

     <img src="../digital-license.png" width="320" height="180"/>